How long before it will become illegal to ‘self’ drive a car?

-What if a kangaroo jumps out in front of it?
+What if a kangaroo jumps out in front of a driverless car?

 The 360-degree always-on sensor suite integral to automated vehicles would stand a much better chance of detecting and taking appropriate action.
 The unique locomotion of our national emblem is being given some serious consideration by companies such as Volvo.

 If a GPS can direct a driver to drive into the water (and on occasion it has) how will a driverless car be better?

 Although GPS systems are sometimes out of date, automated vehicles also detect the road itself so even if the GPS was giving duff info it’d still keep to the road.

 How do they handle multiple line markings?
 Do the current vehicles manage to correctly track the one set continuously?

 This is actually part of what we are trying to find out with trials like this.
 For the most part the cars we tested read the lines pretty well when they were white, but sometimes struggled with the yellow markings.

 Have any driverless cars done 500,000 kilometres in the real world without problems?